 The year is 1936.
-A professor who studies archeology named Indiana Jones is venturing in the jungles in South America searching for a golden statue.
-Unfortunately, he sets off a deadly trap doing so, miraculously, he escapes.
+An archeology professor named Indiana Jones is venturing in the jungles of South America searching for a golden statue.
+Unfortunately, he sets off a deadly trap but miraculously escapes.
 Then, Jones hears from a museum curator named Marcus Brody about a biblical artifact called The Ark of the Covenant, which can hold the key to humanly existence.
 Jones has to venture to vast places such as Nepal and Egypt to find this artifact.
-However, he will have to fight his enemy Renee Belloq and a band of Nazis in order to reach it.Written by
+However, he will have to fight his enemy Rene Belloq and a band of Nazis in order to reach it.Written by

 [picking up poison dart]

-The Hovitos are near.
 The poison is still fresh, three days.
 They're following us.

-If they knew we were here, they would've killed us already.
+If they knew we were here, they would have killed us already.

 See more »

 10 of 12 people found this review helpful.

 Was this review helpful to you?